andrewjsaid/levenshtypo/README.md

 ## References

-The algorithm in this library is based on the 2002 paper _Fast String Correction with Levenshtein-Automata_ by Klaus Schulz and Stoyan Mihov.
+The ParameterizedLevenshtomaton algorithm in this library is based on the 2002 paper _Fast String Correction with Levenshtein-Automata_ by Klaus Schulz and Stoyan Mihov.

 I used the following blog posts to further help understand the algorithm.